Skip to content

 Error Handling

-This workflow itself has minimal error handling since it's designed to be the error handler for other workflows.
-If this workflow fails: - No notifications would be sent for subsequent errors - Manual monitoring of workflow executions would be required - Consider setting up external monitoring for this critical workflow
+This workflow itself has minimal error handling since it's the primary error notification system.
+If this workflow fails: - No notifications will be sent for other workflow failures - The failure will be logged in n8n's execution history - Consider setting up external monitoring for this critical workflow

 Known Limitations

-• Relies on administrators having valid Telegram chat IDs in the database
+• Depends on administrators having active Telegram accounts

-• No retry mechanism if Telegram message delivery fails
+• No retry mechanism if Telegram delivery fails

 Setup Instructions